Transcorp confirms Otedola’s 5.52% shares acquisition - Daily Trust

-Transnational Corporation Plc, Transcorp, has acknowledged that Nigerian business mogul and billionaire, Femi Otedola, has acquired 2,245,639,251 (2.245bn) shares of the company.
+Transnational Corporation plc, Transcorp, has acknowledged that Nigerian business mogul and billionaire, Femi Otedola, has acquired 2,245,639,251 (2.245 billion) shares of the company.

 Daily Trust had earlier reported that the transaction, which represented about 5.52% of Transcorp shares, was consummated between an entity owned by Otedola and the Asset Management Corporation of Nigeria, AMCON.